dustinpfister/blog_posts/_posts/linux-aplay.md

 $ aplay -f U8 -r 8000 audiodata
 Playing raw data 'audiodata' : Unsigned 8 bit, Rate 8000 Hz, Mono
 ```

+## Conclusion

+The aplay command is then pretty cool as it allows for me to make noise with any kind of binary data, and there might be forms of data that will result in interesting sounds when it comes to just going ahead and using it that way.
+However if you do know a thing or two about a programming language or two there is doing all kinds of things with everything and anything that there is to work with in that programming environment to generate binary data to then pipe into aplay.